 And I hadn’t had my camera on me.
 Gah!
 That would have made some great video footage as well.
 I arrived at the hostel like a little kid who’d been to a fireworks display.
 I even did all the sound effects.

 But the fun for the night was not yet over.
 One of two new arrivals popped up to her room, then came straight back down to say that the door was locked.
 They have those little buttons on the inside of the handle, and we’re not issued keys as they’re not really meant to be locked.
+These locks seemed to be brilliant and they looked just like the ones at https://locksmithlasvegas247.com/.

 She sat on the stairs, looking a bit miserable as one of the night staff wandered around trying to find things.
 First he came down with a screwdriver and tried to pick the lock.
 Badly.
 Then he tried shoulder charging it.
 Eventually, they found some keys, but by this stage the lock was knackered, so the keys wouldn’t turn.
 Back to the shoulder method.